Interfacing digitally controlled potentiometers and resistors to laser drivers

 IntroductionA review of the different electrical interfaces between digitally controlled pots/resistors and laser drivers is presented in the context of open loop and closed loop operation.
 The end objective of such fiber optic systems is to have a means of varying the amplitude of the light that is digitally modulated between 2 levels of optical power P0 and P1.
 Those levels are achieved by means of two circuits in the driver: the bias and modulation circuits.

 Open-loop topologiesFor the bias control topology shown in Figure 1 (a), the variable resistor sets a current I1, which is amplified and sourced into a common cathode (or sunk from a common anode) laser diode.
 The most common voltage across the resistor is 1.2V, derived from a band gap internal to the laser driver IC.
 I1 ranges in the microamps up to a few milliamps; I2 ranges in the tens of milliamps to a hundred.
 In some applications the resistor is used to source current and is no longer tied to ground but to a fixed reference or to the supply.

-shows a low-side control (to ground) where the input voltage V1 sets an internal current I1, which then is amplified into I2 to drive the laser diode by sourcing (or sinking) current.
+Figure 1 (b) shows a low-side control (to ground) where the input voltage V1 sets an internal current I1, which then is amplified into I2 to drive the laser diode by sourcing (or sinking) current.
 A potentiometer is used here whereas a resistor was used in the (a) configuration.
 The high input impedance seen by V1 makes a potentiometer ideal.

-shows a high side control where the control voltage is V1.
+Figure 1 (c) shows a high side control where the control voltage is V1.
 The lower V1 goes, the higher I1 and I2 go to drive the laser diode.
 To cause an increase in average optical power out of the laser, the resistance has to decrease in Figure 1 (a), V1 has to increase in Figure 1 (b), and V1 has to decrease in Figure 1 (c).

 Similar configurations are shown in Figure 2 for the modulation part of the circuit.
 The setting is generated for the modulation level in the same manner as it is for the bias circuit and serves to modulate the amplitude of the data carrier, resulting in a switched current.
 In Figure 2 (a) as the resistance decreases the peak to peak amplitude of the emitted light increases.
 In Figure 2 (b) this occurs as V3 increases.
 Also shown here is the injection of both the bias and modulation current into the laser.

 Note that in Figures 1 (b) and 2 (b) the input of the laser driver IC can be a bipolar npn.

 Closed loop topologiesAPC (average power control) circuits have been commonly used to regulate the optical average with closed loop control of the light emitted from the laser into a photodiode monitor placed in the feedback.
 Less common are the closed loop modulation control circuits.
 Figures 3 (a) and 3 (b) show a resistor interface to such laser drivers.

 In Figure 3 (a) the laser bias current is an amplified version of the error between the current fed back from the photodiode monitor (Ifa) and a reference current (I1).
 As the resistance decreases, I1 increases.
 Since Ifa tracks I1, the average optical power increases.